arshajii/codon-docs-new/docs/language/classes.md

 [dynamic dispatch](https://en.wikipedia.org/wiki/Dynamic_dispatch) that is incurred with dynamic inheritance.

-Static inheritance also works on tuple classes.
+Static inheritance also works on tuple classes:

 ``` python
 @tuple